 - Electron Affinity – This is a measure of readily an atom accepts an electron.
-Electron affinity increases moving across a period and decreases moving down a group.
+Electron affinity increases moving across a period and (mostly) decreases moving down a group.
 Nonmetals usually have higher electron affinities than metals.
 The noble gases are an exception to the trend since these elements have filled electron valence shells and electron affinity values approaching zero.
 However, the behavior of the noble gases is periodic.
 In other words, even though an element group might break a trend, the elements within the group display periodic properties.

 - Metallic Character – Metallic character or metallicity describes properties of metals, such as luster, conductivity, and high melting/boiling points.
 Also, metals readily accept electrons from nonmetals to form ionic compounds.
 The most metallic element is francium (lower left-hand side of the periodic table), while the least metallic element is fluorine (upper righthand side of the table).

 - Group Properties – Elements in a column belong to the same element group.
 Each group displays characteristic properties.
 For example, halogens tend to be highly reactive nonmetals with a -1 oxidation state (valency), while noble gases are nearly inert and exist as gases under standard conditions.

 The periodicity of these properties follows trends as you move across a row or period of the periodic table or down a column or group: